PuttickMacroevolution/PETER/supplementary.materials/run.simulations/README.txt

 README

-Run all simulations presented in XXX et al.
+Run all simulations presented in Puttick et al. 2020, "The complex effects of mass extinctions on morphological disparity"

 # Generate trees and traits with no mass extinction.
 	no.extinction.simulation.R